Bug #4865

 Please disable this.
 A workaround exists here:

-#3 Updated by Stavros Sachtouris over 9 years ago
+#3 Updated by Stavros Sachtouris about 10 years ago

 Vangelis, this particular workaround seems like a bad idea: a patch on argparse which is not included in any python 2.X version may cause more problems than it solves.